-Heap leaching is a mineral processing technology whereby piles of crushed rock are leached with solutions to extract metals.
+Heap leaching is a mineral processing technology in which piles of crushed rock are leached with solutions to extract metals.
 Drainage geocomposites are used in civil engineering to lower piezometric surfaces.
-This paper presents drain tubes planar geocomposites (DTPG) performances in heap leach pads (HLP) to recover the pregnant solution.
-To evaluate this use, two studies were conducted.
-On the one hand, transmissivity tests were performed under high normal loads (up to 2MPa).
-On the other hand, long-term flow tests were conducted during 90 days.
+This paper presents the performances of drain tubes planar geocomposites (DTPG) in heap leach pads (HLP) to recover the pregnant solution.
+To evaluate this, two studies were conducted.
+In one study, transmissivity tests were performed under high normal loads (up to 2 MPa).
+In the other study, long-term flow tests were conducted over ninety days.
 The tests involved acid circulation through DTPG overlined by crushed copper ore.
 Hydraulic properties were not significantly affected despite the filtration of suspended particles, load and acid condition.
-DTPG seem to be able to fulfil functions (drainage and puncture protection) in HLP.
-With the goal of providing design recommendations, a further step will be to install geocomposites in monitored HLP to confirm current laboratory results.